Marine Bilge Pumps: The Ultimate Guide for Ships

 Furthermore, it’s not enough just to have the pumps.
 They also have to be reliable.

-For large vessels, getting a bilge pump that is ABS or DNV certified will ensure you’re complying with national and international regulations.
+For large vessels, getting a bilge pump that is ABS certified will ensure you’re complying with national and international regulations.

 Types of Marine Bilge Pumps (And How They Work)